 Zoning Office: 440-647-5100

-Walter Rollin, Chairman of Huntington Township Board of Trustees was recently re-elected to his fourth four-year term as a member of the board.
+Walter Rollin, Chairman of Huntington Township Board of Trustees was recently re-elected to his fifth four-year term as a member of the board.
 Born and raised in Huntington, Walt is very familiar with the complexities of living in a rural community.

 First and third Monday of each Month